Sirered/mobile-assignment/README.md

 * **Padding**

-  A widget that allows us to contain a single child, as well as allows us to set the EdgeInsets, which is the amount of space between the edges of the parent class and the edges of the child class, allowing for some control on layout
+  A widget that allows us to contain a single child, as well as allows us to set the EdgeInsets, which is the amount of space between the edges of the parent class and the edges of the child class, allowing for some control on layout.
+Used anywhere you want padding in, which is most widgets, such as in cards, contents of cards, contents of drawers, buttons that are close together, contents of buttons etc.

 * **Column**

-  A widget that allows you to contain children in an array in which each child is below the one before it,expanding the Column widget vertically as you add more items, allowing you to fit every child snugly
+  A widget that allows you to contain children in an array in which each child is below the one before it,expanding the Column widget vertically.
+Best for laying out stateless widgets, such as laying out a drawer or large button or list of buttons or text.

 * **GridView**

   A widget that contains children in which they are displayed in a grid layout.
-You can define the amount of children on a row, spacing between children, padding of the grid from the edge of the GridView and the edge of each children.n
+You can define the amount of children on a row, spacing between children, padding of the grid from the edge of the GridView and the edge of each children.
+Best to layout a collection of cards or images/icons or square buttons.

 ## List the form input elements you used in this assignment and explain why you used these input elements!